gecko655/github-action-visualize-gcb-graph/README.md

 A github action that creates image files of a graph of cloudbuild.yaml jobs with https://github.com/RyanSiu1995/gcb-visualizer .

-The created image files can be used in latter steps of the github action, for example, commit to the repository via https://github.com/EndBug/add-and-commit , or store as build artifacts via https://github.com/actions/upload-artifact .
+The created image files can be used in later steps of the github action, for example, commit to the repository via https://github.com/EndBug/add-and-commit , or store as build artifacts via https://github.com/actions/upload-artifact .

 ## Sample usage